-Designing in Prohibition - My Life as a UX Pioneer in the Cannabis Industry
+Designing in Prohibition - My life as a UX Pioneer in a Regulated Industry

 On October 17, Canadians will legally be able to purchase recreational Cannabis for the first time.
 And more than half of those people will have to purchase their Cannabis through a website I designed.
 Join me as I share my experience making decisions for how the 2nd country in the world to legalize Cannabis sells it online.